ihortom/snowplow-wiki/setup-guide/3-setup-enrich/stream-enrich/GCP:-Setting-up-Stream-Enrich.md

     * Scroll down until you find "PubSub", under "Big Data"

 ![gcloud-pubsub-sidebar](https://github.com/snowplow/snowplow/wiki/images/gcloud/gcloud-pubsub-sidebar.png)
     * Create two topics: these will be the good and bad enriched topics.

 ![gcloud-pubsub-sidebar](https://github.com/snowplow/snowplow/wiki/images/gcloud/gcloud-pubsub-topics.png)
+- Optionally, if you're making use of Datastore to store your resolver and enrichments as shown below, you'll need to enable it aswell

 <a name="se">